Best Reflective Running Gear of 2025

 • Not a primary light source

-The Avanto Lifestyle Clip-On Light Pro is a unique option for those who want extra light and visibility in addition to their headlamps.
-This light uses a magnet to attach to any thin piece of clothing you wear and can easily be used with running shorts, tights, a pack, or even your hat.
+The Avanto Pro Magnetic Running Light is a unique option for those who want extra light and visibility in addition to their headlamps.
+This light uses a magnet to attach to any thin piece of clothing you wear and efficiently works with running shorts, tights, a pack, or even your hat.
 At just 300 lumens, this light doesn’t provide as much light as most headlamps or waist lights, but it’s a great secondary light source to help others see you.
-It is USB-chargeable and is small and light enough to throw into a running pack if there’s a chance that the sun will set before you get home.
+It is USB-chargeable, small, and light enough to throw into a running pack if there’s a chance that the sun will set before you get home.

 Best Reflective Bands: Amphipod Micro-Light Flashing Arm and Ankle Bands ($16)